almgru/assignment-html-fundamentals-j33/dde/README.md

 # Dockerized/Reproducable development environment

+**Note:** This is not related to the assignment.

 This Docker image includes all development dependencies for my development workflow on this project.
 When started, it runs a live server which reloads on changes in the background and a shell in the foreground.
-The editor *Kakoune* is available with the `kak` command and is configured to automatically format the html file on save.
+The editor *Kakoune* is available with the `kak` command and is configured to automatically format the html file on save. `git` is also set up with Kakoune as the core editor.

 ## How to use